Community and Culture at Roxbury Latin

 The RL chapter of Habitat for Humanity helps to raise money and build homes for Boston families, and for ten years students have tutored senior citizens each week in the school’s computer lab to introduce them to and assist them with utilizing various technology.

 Through our various community service initiatives we aim to open boys’ eyes and increase their awareness of the community—and the world around them—in an effort to engender understanding, respect, and compassion, and to develop humble young men, committed to serving others well beyond their Roxbury Latin years and well beyond our walls.

-If you have questions related to Roxbury Latin’s efforts toward cultivating an equitable, supportive, diverse, and inclusive school experience for all its members, please contact Darian Reid ‘05, Dean of Students and Director of Community and Culture, or Jackie Salas, Assistant Director of Community and Culture.
-Mr. Reid serves as a member of the school’s senior leadership team.
-He, along with Ms. Salas, leads in the school’s ongoing efforts to know and love every boy, helping us to intentionally and explicitly expand upon the ways in which we support, in particular, Black and brown students and all students of color, as well as LGBTQ+ students.
+If you have questions related to Roxbury Latin’s efforts toward cultivating an equitable, supportive, diverse, and inclusive school experience for all its members, please contact Jackie Salas, Director of Community and Culture.
+Ms. Salas is a member of the school’s senior leadership team and leads in the school’s ongoing efforts to know and love every boy, helping us to intentionally and explicitly expand upon the ways in which we support, in particular, Black and brown students and all students of color, as well as LGBTQ+ students.